animaltraits/animaltraits.github.io/docs/README.md

 # `docs` folder

-This folder contains the source for the website.
+This folder contains the source for the animal traits database website.
 It is implemented using [GitHub pages](https://pages.github.com/), which uses [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll).

 The website is available at https://animaltraits.org/.